History of autism: DSM-II

-Applied behavior analysis and related techniques
+Applied behaviour analysis and related techniques

-Charles Ferster was a pioneer of what would become known as applied behavior analysis.
+Charles Ferster was a pioneer of what would become known as applied behaviour analysis.

 While serving as an assistant professor of psychology at Indiana University from 1957 to 1962, Charles Ferster employed errorless learning to instruct young autistic children how to speak.
 This was an early example of what would later be known as applied behaviour analysis.
 From the late 1950s, Ferster and others used the new science of behaviorism to teach autistic people and those with other mental conditions.
 This led a group of researchers at the University of Kansas to start the Journal of Applied Behavior Analysis in the northern spring of 1968, establishing the concept of applied behavior analysis (ABA).

 A concise definition of the concept, still used today, was given in the first issue of the journal.
-ABA soon came to be used extensively with autistic children in the United States and elsewhere.
+ABA soon came to be used extensively with Autistic children in the United States and elsewhere.
 In the US, ABA became the only autism-specific teaching method insurance companies would typically pay for, thus most autism-specialist teachers there became ABA trained and qualified.
 (Two major American professional associations would later be founded for ABA practitioners.)

 The Behavior Research Institute was founded by Matthew Israel in the United States in 1971.
 It would later become known as the Judge Rotenberg Educational Centre.
-Six residents have died of preventable causes at the center since it opened.
-Various bodies have accused the center of repeatedly torturing autistic people in the name of ABA.
+Six residents have died of preventable causes at the centre since it opened.
+Various bodies have accused the centre of repeatedly torturing autistic people in the name of ABA.
 Matthew Israel invented the graduated electronic decelerator to provide electric shocks as punishment for residents.
 This includes shocks nine times as powerful as a cattle prod.

 The MidWestern Association for Behavior Analysis was founded in the United States in 1974.
 It later became the Association for Behavior Analysis International (ABAI).

 A 2018 study by Henny Kupferstein showed a significant link between early childhood exposure to ABA and Post-Traumatic Stress Disorder (PTSD), "Nearly half (46 percent) of the ABA-exposed respondents met the diagnostic threshold for PTSD..."